survivejs/webpack-book/manuscript/output/02_library_output.md

 ## JSONP

 There's one more output option: `jsonp`.
-It generates output like this:
+It generates output as below:

 **dist/lib.js**